BitcoinDesign/Bitcoin-Core-App/pages/first-use.md

 	height = 417
 %}

-Bandwidth may also be limited or expensive for the user, particularly on mobile.
-The initial block download is particularly problematic, so we may want to ensure that users are guided towards the best option.

-{% include picture.html
-	image = "/assets/images/first-use/connection.png"
-	retina = "/assets/images/first-use/connection@2x.png"
-	big = "/assets/images/first-use/connection-big.png"
-	alt-text = ""
-	width = 800
-	height = 417
-%}

 The first use ends with the initial block download.
 It's a time-consuming activity that users are typically not familiar with from other applications.
 The following screen ensures that they understand what will happen next, when they will navigate the application independently.

+Bandwidth may also be limited or expensive for the user, particularly on mobile.
+The initial block download is particularly problematic, so we may want to ensure that users are guided towards the best option.

 {% include picture.html
-	image = "/assets/images/first-use/ibd-info.png"
+	image = "/assets/images/first-use/ibd-and-connection.png"
-	retina = "/assets/images/first-use/ibd-info@2x.png"
+	retina = "/assets/images/first-use/ibd-and-connection@2x.png"
-	big = "/assets/images/first-use/ibd-info-big.png"
+	big = "/assets/images/first-use/ibd-and-connection-big.png"
 	alt-text = ""
 	width = 800
 	height = 417